caiocasagrande/caiocasagrande/README.md

 ## About Me

-I am currently a **Data Analyst and Researcher** on a [CNPq](https://www.gov.br/cnpq/pt-br) project, studying the expansion of dengue fever in the Brazilian Legal Amazon to identify spatiotemporal patterns.
-Previously, I analyzed the dynamics of the ethanol market for [Ipiranga](https://portal.ipiranga/)'s intelligence sector.
-With a strong academic background in mathematics, statistics, and econometrics, alongside a passion for data science, I'm looking for opportunities to contribute to companies' business decision-making processes in the data area.
+**Researcher Data Scientist** with over 3 years of experience in data, specializing in **time series forecasting**, causal inference and spatial analysis using Python.

+I have professional experience in market and business data analysis, which has contributed to the development of strong analytical and data communication skills.

+My Master’s degree in Applied Economics provided me with a solid foundation in statistical and mathematical modeling, as well as research skills.
+My undergraduate degree in engineering developed my ability to solve complex problems and learn autonomously.

+I work on data science projects utilizing Machine Learning models in Python, covering areas such as sales forecasting, demand price elasticity, as well as customer classification and clustering.
+These projects demonstrate my ability to apply algorithms with best coding practices to extract insights and guide strategic decisions.

 ### Academic Background

 - Master's degree in **Applied Economics** with a focus on **time series** and **spatial econometrics**.
-The [dissertation](https://sucupira.capes.gov.br/sucupira/public/consultas/coleta/trabalhoConclusao/viewTrabalhoConclusao.jsf?id_trabalho=14649207) analyzes how Brazilian soybean exports relate to macroeconomic variables, providing insights into the economic impacts of global changes.
+The [dissertation](https://wp.ufpel.edu.br/ppgom/files/2024/07/versao_final_dissertacao_caio_casagrande_ppgom.pdf) analyzes how Brazilian soybean exports relate to macroeconomic variables, providing insights into the economic impacts of global changes.

 - Bachelor's degree in Agricultural Engineering with a focus on agribusiness.
 For my final project, I used R to create **price forecasting models** for key agricultural commodities using the **ARIMA** methodology, published in the [Journal of Economics and Agribusiness](https://doi.org/10.25070/rea.v20i3.14292).

 ### Professional Experiences

+Currently working on the expansion of dengue fever in the Brazilian Legal Amazon to identify spatiotemporal patterns.
+Previously, I analyzed the dynamics of the ethanol market for [Ipiranga](https://portal.ipiranga/)'s intelligence sector.

 During my time at Ipiranga, I was responsible for analyzing and communicating market information, particularly focusing on ethanol market dynamics for the Supply & Trading team.
 In addition to my data expertise, I'm proficient in English and experienced in using the Microsoft Office suite.

 I'm a proactive individual that is willing to learn new skills and work in a fast-paced and collaborative environment.

-### Current Focus

-Presently, I'm involved in a project aimed at understanding the recent expansion of **dengue fever in the Brazilian Legal Amazon**.
-This involves exploring how various social determinants of health—economic, social, environmental, geographic, and cultural factors—have contributed to the spread of the disease.
-My role includes identifying space-time trends and analyzing data to uncover insights crucial for addressing this public health challenge.

-I am currently seeking opportunities to transition into a professional role in the data field, where I can contribute to companies' business decision-making processes.

 # My Work